viadee/c8-kubeflow-outbound-connector/README.md

 # Local development environment setup

-Start a local kubernets cluster e.g. with mimikube or kind.
+Start a local kubernets cluster e.g. with minikube or kind.

 Run the following command from the root folder in order to deploy the dev environment into the kubernetes cluster.
 ```bash